Minnesota PFML 2026: Employer Deadlines, Rates & Registration Guide

 MN PFML Private Plan Exemption Deadlines 2026

-Employers can apply for a private plan exemption if their plan provides benefits equal to or better than the state plan.
-Applications must be submitted before quarterly deadlines.
+Employers can apply for a private plan exemption (also called “equivalent plan substitution”) if their plan provides benefits equal to or better than the state plan.
+Approved employers do not pay state premiums but must still meet reporting and compliance obligations.
+Applications are submitted quarterly through DEED.

 | Application Deadline | Effective Date | Status |